Bad of the Heart (song)

 "Bad of the Heart" is the second single from freestyle singer George Lamond's debut album Bad of the Heart.
 It is his biggest hit, peaking at number 25 in the U.S. The song was released on March 22, 1990 by Columbia Records.
-It was written by Philip Andreula, Marilyn Rodriguez and produced by Mark Liggett and Chris Barbosa.
+It was written by Philip Andreula, Marilyn Rodriguez and with production by Mark Liggett and Chris Barbosa.